qojulia/QuantumCumulants.jl/docs/src/theory.md

 # [Theoretical background](@id theory)

-In this section, we will describe the fundamental theoretical concepts used within **Qumulants.jl**.
+In this section, we will describe the fundamental theoretical concepts used within **QuantumCumulants.jl**.

 ## The Quantum Langevin equation